-In April 2004, Monsignor Joseph R. Cistone, Vicar for Administration, signed a memorandum of understanding directing that \$1,965,596 of the fund be set aside in a quasi-endowment fund with an annual distribution being provided to SPED to support operational and programming purposes.
-During 2022 and 2021, there were no amounts spent from the designated funds.
+In April 2004, Monsignor Joseph R. Cistone, Vicar for Administration, signed a memorandum of understanding directing that \$1,965,596 of the fund be set aside in a quasi-endowment fund with periodic distribution being provided to SPED to support operational and programming purposes if determined necessary by the administration.
+During the years ended June 30, 2023 and 2022, \$91,000 and \$0 were spent from the designated funds.